www.kuraoka.org

 Travel:

-NEW!
-April 5 2013: The weekly journal covering daytrips to Santa Barbara and the space shuttle Endeavour exhibit.
+Santa Barbara and the space shuttle Endeavour exhibit, 2013.

 Sand Pond and Redwoods, August 2011, a look back with 53 photos